Alextt666/Alextt666/README.md

   }
   introduce() {
     return {
-      'Educational experience':
-        'Sophomore reading, Department of Computer Science and Technology, Harbin University Of Science And Technology', 'Currently learning':
-        'C++, Java, Go, Qt, MySQL, Redis, Kafka, MongoDB, Elasticsearch', 'Looking to collaborate on': 'C++, Java and Go related projects', 'Ask me about': 'Anything related to what I am currently learning', 'The direction of efforts':
-        'Be an excellent programmer and create many meaningful open source projects', 'Personal blog': 'https://www.linhaojun.top',
+      'Educational experience':'Bachelor degree, Department of Automated Science and Technology, Beijing Institute of Technology(ZhuHai)', 'Currently learning':'Javascript, Typescript, Java, Vue, React, Node, MySQL, MongoDB', 'Ask me about': 'Anything related to what I am currently learning', 'The direction of efforts':'Be an excellent programmer and to make a difference in the world! ', 'Personal blog': 'https://www.linhaojun.top',
     };
   }